2012 Lane Adams Quality of Life Award Recipients

 “You can often find Frannie Beth Concaugh sitting on a patient’s bed holding their hand to ease that pill down, or to listen to their story,” one of her fellow nurses observed.
 She also recalls the time Frannie Beth quietly found a pair of shoes for a homeless patient who did not have any to wear when he left the hospital.
 “He was able to walk proudly out of the hospital recovered and able to go on for miles.
 Frannie Beth was the angel that made those shoes appear.”

 Frannie Beth senses her patients’ fears and makes a personal connection to ease their tension.
 One young woman, after going through chemotherapy, told Frannie Beth that she worried about not being able to conceive.
 She told her how she cried every time she saw a baby or even baby clothes.
-Frannie Beth sat with the woman and told her how she and her husband couldn’t conceive, and instead, adopted a beautiful baby.
+Frannie Beth sat with the woman and shared her own personal story.
 “After I left that day, I cried all the way home because I felt at peace,” the patient said.
 “I felt as if an angel was sent to help me believe that it is OK to have another path.”

 Cancer Concierge and Hospice Volunteer, Emanuel Cancer Center, Turlock, California